- Infant to Pre-K

 Kindergarten (Age 5-6) Track I + II

 Students learn the alphabet, colors, seasons, calendar, time, weather, family, clothing, foods, flowers, and animals focusing on German sounds (Anlautmethode).
 We introduce new vocabulary and sentence structure through simple rhymes, poems and songs.
 The children learn to recognize German words and begin to read and write simple words and phrases in German.
-They enjoy deepen these skills in theme-based games and crafts.
+They enjoy deepening these skills with theme-based games and crafts.

 Elementary School Level